Your Rights When One Spouse Tries to Empty Out the Joint Bank Accounts

 What to do if your ex took money from the joint account

-If one spouse does take all the funds from a joint bank account or more than they would likely be awarded for equitable distribution, the other spouse should seek immediate legal protection.
+Can a spouse withdraw money without permission?
+If your spouse does take all the funds from a joint bank account or more than they would likely be awarded for equitable distribution, the other spouse should seek immediate legal protection.
 If there are no other significant assets, the spouse who took the money may spend it – making it hard to recoup what they took.

 Spouses who do withdrawn funds so they can move to an apartment because the marriage just isn’t working should keep records of everything they took and how they are spending the money.
 Generally, any withdrawals over half the amount in the joint bank account will raise serious questions.